djstillme/modular-pendulum/README.md

 manim Animate.py Animate
 ```

+After the animation has finished rendering, the output will be placed into the `media` folder in the projects root directory.

 > [!IMPORTANT]
 > Make sure you run this command in the `modp` conda environment, or whatever virtualenv you are using to manage the dependencies.